garrison20/dc-metro/README.md

 # Debugging
 ## Download
 To view print statements from your code, download a program that can connect to the matrix portal over serial.
-For Windows, Putty is the simplest option.
+For Windows, Putty (https://www.putty.org/) is the simplest option.
 Other programs like putty could be used instead, of course.
-For both Mac and generic Linux, search for the best Putty-like program that can connect to a serial port.
+For both Mac and Linux, search for the best Putty-like program that can connect to a serial port.

 ## Connect
 To connect to the matrix portal, simplify identify the COM port it occupies on your PC (in the case below, it's COM6), and